BEST Malaysia Cruise Deals (2023 + 2024): Cheap & Discount Cruises to Malaysia - Cruise Critic

-Popular Malaysia cruises often sail to Kelang (Kuala Lumpur), Bangkok, Langkawi, Koh Samui and Nha Trang during their cruise itinerary.
-Malaysia cruises could leave from Singapore and Kuala Lumpur (Port Klang).
-Most commonly, Malaysia cruises sail for 10-14 Days days.
+Popular Malaysia cruises often sail to Singapore, Kelang (Kuala Lumpur), Langkawi, Penang and Phuket during their cruise itinerary.
+Malaysia cruises could leave from Dubai, Mumbai, Singapore and Kuala Lumpur (Port Klang).
+Most commonly, Malaysia cruises sail for 3-5 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.